 Facebook will then let you know if your request has been approved; hopefully within a few days.
 The process above will only work once.
 If you’ve changed your Page name once, you can’t change it again.

 If you have any questions on the instructions above or any aspect of Facebook, please Comment below or book a call with me via Clarity.

-* Note that if you don’t have a bill to upload than a Word document explaining why you wish to change the name of your Facebook Page eg rebranding, new business direction, takeover, merger etc should suffice.
+** Note that if you don’t have a bill to upload, then a Word document explaining why you wish to change the name of your Facebook Page eg rebranding, new business direction, takeover, merger etc should suffice.